tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-21-ideal-tool-for-developer-doc.md

 At any rate, I actually agree with the developer.
 Give devs a space where they can easily author content, and then let the tech writers pick it up from there.
 With this model, it doesn't really matter what tooling the tech writers use.
 Whether you're using a static site generator and interfacing with Github, or using a DITA CCMS, you've entered tech-writer-ville and so you don't need to consider whether developers can learn and use your potentially XML-based tools.

 Interestingly, I asked the presenter (Andy Fuchs) at the API doc meetup what his tool of choice would be for an API doc project if he got to choose it himself.
-(At Google, authoring and publishing frameworks are already built and managed by a tools team, so there isn't a need for tech writers to come up with their own system.
-Instead they simply plug into this environment.)
+Andy said he liked Markdown.
+At Google, authoring and publishing frameworks are already built and managed by a tools team, so there isn't a need for tech writers to come up with their own system.
+Instead they simply plug into this environment, and can often can use Markdown.

-If Andy were choosing his own tools, he said he might simply use something like Docbook XML (which he was already familiar with) or even Framemaker.
+If Andy were choosing his own tools, he also said he might simply use something like Docbook XML (which he was already familiar with) or even Framemaker.
 He also mentioned using one of the specifications that parsed REST APIs like Swagger.

 He said probably wouldn't use DITA, since DITA's topic-based chunking tends to get in the way of narrative flow when writing conceptual documentation.
 Overall, though, tools weren't something he had spent a lot of time deliberating about (and rightly so).
 When you have an established framework, you can simply focus on the content instead of your authoring tools.